chfoo/callfunc/README.md

 vcpkg can be used to build libffi.

-At the time of writing, a [patched port](https://github.com/microsoft/vcpkg/pull/6119) of libffi for 3.3-rc0 is not in the main repository yet.
-The instructions below describe how to include it.

 If you are compiling to HashLink, note that the HashLink binary from the website is 32-bit, so you will need to build and use 32-bit versions of the libraries.

 1. Download and set up vcpkg
 2. Install the Visual Studio C++ workload SDK in Tools, Get Tool and Features.
-3. Add the fork: `git remote add driver1998 https://github.com/driver1998/vcpkg/`
-4. Update: `git fetch driver1998 libffi`
-5. Switch to a temporary branch: `git checkout driver1998/libffi`
-6. Run `./vcpkg install libffi:x64-windows libffi:x86-windows`
+3. Run `./vcpkg install libffi:x64-windows libffi:x86-windows`
-7. Run `./vcpkg export --zip libffi:x64-windows libffi:x86-windows`
+4. (Optional) Run `./vcpkg export --zip libffi:x64-windows libffi:x86-windows`

+Any exported zips are in the vcpkg folder.
+All installed packages are in the `installed` folder.
 The header and library will be in `include` and `bin` directories of the `x64-windows` (64-bit) and `x86-windows` (32-bit).

 For the CPP target, you may optionally use MinGW-w64 if you have trouble compiling with the Haxe HXCPP and VS toolchain.
 In your `~/.hxcpp_config.xml` or `%HOMEPATH%/.hxcpp_config.xml`, under the "VARS" section, set `mingw` to `1`.